surjithbs17/CarNDMPC/README.md

 ## Timestep Length and Elapsed Duration (N & dt)
 The number of points(N) and the time interval(dt) are chosen by trial and error.
 N and dt define the prediction horizon.
 Finally I choose N = 10 and dt = 0.01 and it works well.

+The number of points impacts the perfomance, because it needs more computation time.
+The smaller dt makes it high resolution and the results seems to be accurate.